quicwg/base-drafts/draft-ietf-quic-recovery.md

 ## Tail Loss Probe

-If recovery sends a tail loss probe, no change is made to the congestion window or pacing rate.
+If recovery sends a tail loss probe, no change is made to the congestion window.
 Acknowledgement or loss of tail loss probes are treated like any other packet.

 ## Retransmission Timeout

-When retransmissions are sent due to a retransmission timeout alarm, no change is made to the congestion window or pacing rate until the next acknowledgement arrives.
+When retransmissions are sent due to a retransmission timeout alarm, no change is made to the congestion window until the next acknowledgement arrives.
 When an ack arrives, if packets prior to the first retransmission timeout are acknowledged, then the congestion window remains the same.
 If no packets prior to the first retransmission timeout are acknowledged, the retransmission timeout has been validated and the congestion window must be reduced to the minimum congestion window and slow start is begun.

-## Pacing Rate
+## Pacing

-The pacing rate is a function of the mode, the congestion window, and the smoothed rtt.
-Specifically, the pacing rate is 2 times the congestion window divided by the smoothed RTT during slow start and 1.25 times the congestion window divided by the smoothed RTT during congestion avoidance.
-In order to fairly compete with flows that are not pacing, it is recommended to not pace the first 10 sent packets when exiting quiescence.
+It is RECOMMENDED that senders pace sending of all data, distributing the congestion window over the SRTT.

 ## Pseudocode